 Studies show that, 9 times out of 10, parasite infections are actually lifestyle-induced, not environmentally-induced.
 That means you are less likely to get a parasite from water than you are from living an unhealthy lifestyle.

-The biggest cause of parasite infections is actually a weakened immune system.
+The biggest cause of parasite infections is a weakened immune system.
 It’s a two-way street.
 Living a lifestyle that weakens the immune system is the most likely way to attract a parasitic infection; this is because a weakened body is a breeding ground for them.
 It is their job as the universal garbage men to clean up waste.
 A sick body is a wasting body and therefore, food in a parasite’s world. [tweet_quote] 9 times out of 10, parasite infections are actually lifestyle-induced, not environmentally-induced. [/tweet_quote]

 They like what we like and don’t like what we don’t.
-That is to say, they like the obvious stuff we most often gravitate towards; stress, negativity, sugar, junk food, long nights with little rest and all the other comforts of life.
+That is to say, they like the obvious stuff we most often gravitate towards; stress, sugar, junk food, long nights with little rest, etc.

-This is what makes things tricky, and this is how they survive.
-Therefore, the real solution is going to be to bring ourselves up in every way possible.
-We must want to survive and live more than them.
-Our natural tendencies for bad habits are their life fuel.
+As a result, this is what makes things tricky and another reason why they survive.
+The real solution is boosting our health up in every way possible.
+Our natural tendencies for bad habits are their fuel.
 Our healthy habits are their kryptonite.
-That means that we need to understand stress and learn to dissolve it, along with negativity and.
+In essence, we need to understand stress and learn to dissolve it.

 How To Handle Parasites